ariahuang314/ariahuang/README.md

 - **User Authentication and Role Management**: Support user login/registration with role-based access for individuals, companies, and regulators.
 - **Cloud-Based File Upload and Processing**: Enable secure file uploads and seamless data handling in the cloud environment.

+## 🛠️GitHub Branch Structure

+The repository is organized into multiple branches, each serving a specific purpose:

+- **`main`**:
+  The primary branch containing runnable code and the stable version of the project.
+Use this branch to deploy the application.

+- **`GroupA`**:
+  This branch includes all contributions and code developed by Team A, focusing on ESG  data extraction.

+- **`GroupB`**:
+  This branch contains contributions and code developed by Team B, focusing on scoring system, visualization and system construction.

+- **`data`**:
+  A dedicated branch for storing raw data, such as training reports, datasets, and related files used for machine learning or analysis.
+Note: This branch does not contain runnable code.

 ## 🤖Tech Stack

 The technologies used in this project include: